-- (1) SOFR published at approximately 8:00 a.m.
-(New York time) on the NY Federal Reserve Website on the SOFR Reset Date (or, if such SOFR Reset Date is not a U.S. Government Securities Business Day, on the first U.S. Government Securities Business Day following such SOFR Reset Date) for trades made on the U.S. Government Securities Business Day immediately preceding such SOFR Reset Date.
-(For example, SOFR with respect to the SOFR Reset Dates of (1) January 3, 2020 was the rate published on January 3, 2020 for trades made on January 3, 2020; (2) January 4 and 5, 2020, was the rate published on January 6, 2020 for trades made on January 3, 2020 and (3) January 6, 2020 was the rate published on January 6, 2020 for trades made on January 3, 2020.) - (2) if the rate specified in (1) above does not so appear by 5:00 p.m.
-(New York time) on the SOFR Reset Date (or if such SOFR Reset Date is not a U.S. Government Securities Business Day, on the first U.S. Government Securities Business Day following such SOFR Reset Date), and a Benchmark Transition Event and Benchmark Replacement Date have not occurred, then the Trustee will use the SOFR specified in writing by Ginnie Mae in its sole discretion.
+(1) SOFR published at approximately 8:00 a.m.
+(New York time) on the NY Federal Reserve Website on the SOFR Reset Date (or, if such SOFR Reset Date is not a U.S. Government Securities Business Day, on the first U.S. Government Securities Business Day following such SOFR Reset Date) for trades made on the U.S. Government Securities Business Day immediately preceding such SOFR Reset Date (for example, SOFR with respect to the SOFR Reset Dates of (1) January 3, 2020 was the rate published on January 3, 2020 for trades made on January 2, 2020; (2) January 4 and 5, 2020, was the rate published on January 6, 2020 for trades made on January 3, 2020 and (3) January 6, 2020 was the rate published on January 3, 2020); or

+(2) if the rate specified in (1) above does not so appear by 5:00 p.m.
+(New York time) on the SOFR Reset Date (or if such SOFR Reset Date is not a U.S. Government Securities Business Day, on the first U.S. Government Securities Business Day following such SOFR Reset Date), unless otherwise specified in writing by Ginnie Mae in its sole discretion, SOFR published on the most recent SOFR Reset Date for which SOFR so appeared.